 Dreamsea Surf Camp Bali welcomes surfers from all range of levels, doesn’t matter if it’s your first time surfing or a pro, there is always a point break for you at walking distance.
-It is also perfect for any type of traveller.
-Solo, couples or a group?
+It is also perfect for any type of traveler.
+Solo, couples or a group.
 Choose from either the weekly packages including surf and yoga lessons or simply book the accommodation and breakfast option if you like trailing at your own pace.

 Gather around Queens, you’ll like this one.
 Choose from 7 Polynesian influenced bungalows, serviced daily with a beautiful and peaceful ambience.
 Nestled on the cliff at Bingin Beach, enjoy 180 degrees of pristine ocean views and cool sea breeze.
 Spoilt for choice, choosing from nearby surf breaks including impossibles, Bingin, Padang-Padang and Uluwatu.

 Enjoy daily yoga, infinity Spas overlooking the cliff, spa pavilion with beautiful treatments and surfboards available for rent.
 Please note, Mick’s Place is a boutique resort for adults and young adults over 12 yrs.